DOCUMENT TSC-2026/B68 · BLOG POST 68 · CONSUMER COMMERCE · REV. 01

 Full background →

-"What's a good CAC payback?" is one of the most common questions I get from founders, and the honest answer is: it depends on what you sell.
+"What's a good CAC payback?" is one of the most common questions I get from founders.
+The honest answer is that the question itself is incomplete.
 A supplements brand and a furniture brand can have wildly different payback periods and both be perfectly healthy businesses.
-Comparing them on the same yardstick is how operators talk themselves into bad decisions.
+Comparing them on the same yardstick is how operators talk themselves into bad decisions, and into underspending or overspending for their category.

 Payback is CAC